 Under this phase, a total of 19 satellites are deployed (two of which are now retired) with one satellite due for launch in 2019.
 During its initial stage, COMPASS offered a reported positioning accuracy of 25 meters but was substantially improved after more satellites became operational.

-The new system becomes fully operational in December 2011 and by end of 2012 opened its positioning and navigation services to other nations in the Asia-Pacific region.
+The new system becomes fully operational in December 2011 and by the end of 2012 opened its positioning and navigation services to other nations in the Asia-Pacific region.
 The current extent of BeiDou’s coverage is between 55°E to 180°E longitude and from 55°S to 55°N latitude.

 Accuracy and Frequencies

 Much like GPS and Galileo, BeiDou provides its services on two different levels — a freely accessible service for civilian use and a restricted version for the military.
-The civilian service has a location tracking accuracy of 10 meters and clock synchronization accuracy of 10 nanoseconds.
+The civilian service has a location tracking accuracy of 10 meters and a clock synchronization accuracy of 10 nanoseconds.

 On the other hand, its restricted services have a much higher tracking accuracy of 10 centimeters and have advanced data transmission capabilities.
 Access to BeiDou’s restricted channel, to date, is granted only to the Chinese and Pakistan Armed Forces.
 BeiDou’s ranging signals are based on Code-division multiple access (CDMA) method.